-- 30% Six lab exercises (to be stored on your own computer or USB drive; you'll want at least 1 GB, and don't forget to back up your data; you'll only turn in summary results).
-We will start these in class on Thursdays, and they will be due by 9:30a (before class) on the Tuesday of the following week. - 10% Complete weekly readings and participate in class discussions - 15% Seminar facilitation - Project Prospectus: A one-page proposal of your final project.
+- 35% Seven lab exercises (to be stored on your own computer or USB drive; you'll want at least 1 GB, and don't forget to back up your data; you'll only turn in summary results).
+We will start these in class on Thursdays, and they will be due by 2:55p (before class) on the Tuesday of the following week. - 10% Complete weekly readings and participate in class discussions

+- 10% Seminar facilitation - 5% Project Prospectus: A one-page proposal of your final project.
 This should articulate a clear research question, explain why GIS is useful and significant in addressing that question, and outline your data sources.
-Due at the end of Week 3 (18 Sept). - 10% Project outline: A one-page description of what data you will bring use in your project and a description of how you will mobilize those data to make an argument that addresses your question.
-Due at the end of Week 8 (23 Oct). - 20% Final Project: A conference-quality poster using GIS to address a clearly-articulated research question.
-Due at the class poster session, date TBD (in digital form; you need not print these out unless you wish).
-For tips on poster presentation, see:
+Due at the end of Week 3 (16 Sept). - Project outline: A one-page description of what data you will use in your project and a description of how you will mobilize those data to make an argument that addresses your question.
+Due at the end of Week 8 (21 Oct). - Final Project: A conference-quality poster using GIS to address a clearly-articulated research question.
+Due at the class poster session, date TBD.
+For tips on poster presentation, see Homburg 2005.
+It's also a good idea, more generally, to consult Kintigh also: